DxUr/MamaChat/README.md

 - Finished      01/11/2023 06:30 PM (still writing this READMI)

 ## Features:
-1. No dependencies.
+- No dependencies.
+- MuliClients (Up to 32 client!).
-2. Plug and Play.
+- Plug and Play.
-3. Enjot it.
+- Enjot it.

 ## Note:
 - I decided to make a Game then I see that enven the server is over kill so i stop.